g4klx/AMBETools/README.md

 [-m dstar|dmr|ysf|p25] is the mode for which the AMBE will be generated.
 Note that P25 requires special hardware.

 [-f 0|1] is whether FEC should be applied.
-This only applies to DMR and P25

 [-p <port>] is the serial port where the AMBE chip is attached, default is /dev/ttyUSB0

-[-s <speed>] is the speed of the AMBE chip interface, default is 230400 baud
+[-s <speed>] is the speed of the AMBE chip interface, default is 460800 baud

 [-r] issue a reset at startup